agude/agude.github.io/_books/for_we_are_many.md

 to be "different people" since backing up is the same process they use to make new clones, which **are** clearly "different "people".

-- The continued advancement of the Deltans and the banishment of _Bawbe_.
+- The continued advancement of the Deltans, the discovery of a new predator, and the banishment of _Bawbe_.
+- The death of Homer and the destruction of VEHEMENT.
+- Henry the Australian probe.
 - Further battles with the now upgrade Brazilian probes.
 - Colonizing the first non-Earth worlds.
 - The reveal of the Others, and the first crushing defeat of the Bobs.